elastic/kibana/x-pack/plugins/security_solution/cypress/README.md

 Similar sequence, just ending with `yarn cypress:open:ccs`, can be used for interactive test running via Cypress UI.

 Appending `--browser firefox` to the `yarn cypress:run:ccs` command above will run the tests on Firefox instead of Chrome.

+## Debugging your test
+In order to be able to debug any Cypress test you need to open Cypress on visual mode.
+[Here](https://docs.cypress.io/guides/guides/debugging) you can find an extended guide about how to proceed.

 ## Folder Structure